 +1 651-696-6806 fax

-The 2014 ISP Mentors are:
+The 2015 ISP Mentors are:

 Merrit Stüven, (class of 2017) is originally from Munich, Germany.
 However, Merrit spent her middle and high school years moving back and forth between Munich and Minneapolis.
 She plans on majoring in Political Science with either a minor or double major in Economics.
 She is also a tour guide here at Mac and works at ISP.
 She is very excited for her first year as a mentor.

 Gina Marie Storch, (class of 2017) is from Albuquerque, New Mexico.
 Her parents are from Germany and she has spent many summers there with family.
-Gina Marie is currently undeclared, but interested in psychology and anthropology.
-At Mac, she is involved in Mac Activists for Reproductive Justice, FIA*STARSA, and the ACLU chapter.
-She also volunteers at Partnership Academy.
+Gina Marie is a psychology major and an anthropology minor.
+At Mac, she is involved in FIA*STARSA (Feminists in Action-Students Together Against Rape and Sexual Assault), MacActivists for Reproductive Justice, and volunteering at Partnership Academy.

 Siyan (Janice) Zhang, (class of 2017) is from Shenzhen, China.
 Her family is originally from Hunan, China and immigrated to Shenzhen in 1980s, so her family keeps a lot of Hunan traditions, such as the Hunan dialect and delicious spicy food!
-She plans to major in Econ and Art.
+She majors in Econ and Art.
 Meanwhile, she also started to learn Spanish at Mac.
 She is an art enthusiast and likes drawing and photography a lot.
 She is a member of the Art Alliance and Chinese Culture Club (CCC).
 She started to work for ISP in Spring 2014.